 Architecting a Headless Content Management Application

-A Headless Content Management application is has a more complex =, with the WCM both owning the content publication and acting as a provider service for Single Page Applications.
+A headless content management application is a more complex architecture with the WCM owning the content publication and acting as a provider service for Single Page Applications.

 Some experiences require the integration of user interactivity with extensive Content Management needs.
 In this experiences, the integration between the Content Management System and Single Page Application must be as seamless as possible.

 AEM 6.4’s SPA Editor and the Content Services framework are great tools to deliver the power of AEM’s content management capabilities through a SPA-driven solution.
 With AEM’s SPA Editor, creating rich experiences does not mean you have to forgo the drag and drop, seamless WYSIWYG offering we’ve grown to know and love for the interactive power of a Single Page Application, you can get both!